bpmn-io/bpmn-js-examples/simple-commonjs/README.md

-# Integration of bpmn-js into node-style / browserify Applications
+# bpmn-js in CommonJS Applications

 [bpmn-js](https://github.com/bpmn-io/bpmn-js) is the BPMN 2.0 diagram modeling and rendering toolkit that powers [bpmn.io](http://bpmn.io).